 When would be a good time to begin a conversation like this?

-The next step is to put your loved one’s wishes down on paper.
+Write it down The next step is to put your loved one’s wishes down on paper.
 The legal document that expresses these wishes is called an “advance directive.”

 An advance directive is a legal document that conveys a person’s health care wishes should he or she not be able to speak.
 Each state has its own approved form.
 In case your relative is in a different state, here is the link so you can download an advance directive from any of the 50 states.
 (The form in our state may not be valid in the state where your loved one lives.)